-- 1. Provide premium efficiency motors. - 2.
-Ensure provision of removable insect screens for any air intake dampers and supply fans and also on the vent ducts/pipes for process as required. - 3.
+1. Provide premium efficiency motors.

+- 2. Ensure provision of removable insect screens for any air intake dampers and supply fans and also on the vent ducts/pipes for process as required. - 3.
 Provide AMCA Type A or Type B spark resistant fans in all fans serving electrically classified spaces.
+If fans are located within the classified area, motors shall be Explosion Proof, in addition to the AMCA Type A or Type B Construction.